• Home

 GLORIA

-After training with Frank Scalabrino for the past three years, I highly recommend him to anyone seeking a personal trainer.
-He was knowledgeable, dedicated to his profession,and constantly sought new knowledge and techniques to help me as a specific client rather than using a rote methodology.
-He helped me improve balance, mobility, strength and flexibility and gave me personalized videos for follow-up at home.
-I have no doubt that I have improved in all these areas in the past three years and he has given me the tools to maintain and even improve on my goals going forward
+After training with Frank Scalabrino for the past three years, I highly recommend him to anyone seeking a personal trainer, especially those interested in senior fitness.
+He was knowledgeable and dedicated to his profession, constantly seeking new knowledge and techniques to create tailored exercise programs for me, rather than using a rote methodology.
+He helped me improve balance, mobility, strength, and flexibility, and provided personalized videos for follow-up at home.
+I have no doubt that I have improved in all these areas over the past three years, and he has given me the tools to maintain and even enhance my goals going forward.

 • Adaptive Special Needs